Avoid these mistakes that many tourists make at Lake Bohinj.

 If the weather is extremely hot, there is likely to be a traffic jam on the way to Lake Bohinj

-On summer weekends, as more and more slovenes join the tourists, a traffic jam can form on the road between lakes Bled and Bohinj.
-Remember that if the temperature in Ljubljana is over 30°C on a Saturday or Sunday in July or August, it’s probably not a good time to drive to the lake at 11am.
+On summer weekends, as more and more Slovenians join the tourists, traffic jams often form on the small road that connects Lake Bled to Lake Bohinj.
+The valley is narrow and the road is not designed for such heavy traffic, which means the situation can quickly become frustrating.
+As a simple rule of thumb, if the temperature in Ljubljana is above 30°C on a Saturday or Sunday in July or August, it’s probably not the best idea to drive to the lake around 11 a.m.

 Cycling around Lake Bohinj?
 Not a good idea!
 Not only is the southern shore a small, busy road, but the north-western shore, after the village of Ukanc, is a narrow footpath that is off-limits to bikes.